joe-p/docker-rtorrent-wireguard/README.md

 You will need to generate a .htpasswd file for authentication.
 It is strongly recommended to use `htpasswd` to generate this file within the container.

 For example:
-`docker exec -it ruvpn htpasswd -cb /config/nginx/.htpasswd abc yourpasswordhere`
+`docker exec -it rtorrent-wireguard htpasswd -cb /config/nginx/.htpasswd abc yourpasswordhere`

 ### Wireguard
 You will need to write a wireguard configuration file compatible with wg-quick at `/config/wireguard/wg0.conf`.
 More information and examples can be found here: https://wiki.archlinux.org/index.php/WireGuard#Client_config.